Ninebark, Physocarpus opulifolius

 This photo of ninebark was used as a previous banner photo.
-I change the banner photo with the seasons, but this image captures my attention again and again; I decided to keep it on the homepage a little longer.
+I change the banner photo with the seasons, but this image captures my attention again and again.
 Many avid gardeners think about their gardens year-round, so I know some of my readers are thinking about what to plant, or other ways to improve their gardens for next year.
 Beautiful ninebark, Physocarpus opulifolius, is a shrub in the rose family (Rosaceae).
 This native rose has abundant, showy white to pinkish late spring flowers, and interesting red or rust-colored fruits.
 The papery bark peels and sheds in what is believed to be nine layers, hence the common name.
-It is an important late spring source of nectar and pollen for our native insect pollinators.
+It's an important late spring source of nectar and pollen for our native insect pollinators.
 And like most native plants, it was used medicinally for a variety of purposes by several indigenous groups (for the literature references, search using the scientific name in the University of Michigan - Dearborn Native American Ethnobotany Database).
-Why not plant ninebark in your garden next year?
+And all-around awesome shrub for the garden.